aldobuarlele/hotel-booking-website/README.md

 A modern hotel booking management system with real-time chat support, overbooking prevention, and secure administration dashboard.
 Built with Next.js, Supabase, and Tailwind CSS.

-## Overview

-The Hotel Booking System provides comprehensive reservation management with dual booking modes: Hard Booking for confirmed reservations and Real-time Soft Booking (Inquiry Chat) for customer inquiries.
-The system includes separate interfaces for customers and administrators with robust authentication and real-time communication capabilities.

 ## Key Features

 - **Real-time Chat System**: Built on Supabase Realtime Channels for instant customer-administrator communication